carllindberg2/LoginDemo---CodeIgniter-Bootstrap-Responsive/README.md

 DemoLogin
 ============

-DemoLogin is a Swedish-translated small login app.
+DemoLogin is a small login app in Swedish.
 Nothing fancy really.

 See it in action: "Soon to be published"